TV Tropes Needs Your Help

 - Super Mario Bros.:

 - Super Mario Bros.
 2 holds this status in the main Super Mario platformer series, since it eliminated the things that made the first game popular and replaced them with new moves, like throwing vegetables at enemies or picking up enemies and hurling them at others.
 This was because SMB2 was a Dolled-Up Installment of another game, while the intended sequel fell under the No Export for You status until the remake included as part of Super Mario All-Stars came along (with the name changed to Super Mario Bros.: The Lost Levels to avoid confusion with the game released as Super Mario Bros.
 2 outside of Japan).
 It was even more of an oddball for the first few years after its release, since almost no enemies or elements from it were used again until the Super Mario World series (though Bob-ombs made a re-appearance in Super Mario Bros.
 3).
 Many of them are now indispensable parts of the Mario franchise.

 - In a way, The Lost Levels also fits this trope — while it's almost exactly identical to the first game, that itself is a departure for a series that usually tries to introduce new ideas and mechanics with every installment.
 This is part of the reason why it wasn't originally released outside of Japan.
-It was also made by only half of the developers of the original game, making it more like a Rom Hack of the original that was professionally published.
+It was made by only half of the developers of the original game, making it more like a Rom Hack of the original that was professionally published.
+Also, it's the only 2D Mario game in history that has more than nine worlds, with a total of thirteen, and it's the only game in the franchise to have regressive warp zones.